Baileypollard/StarSampleSdk/README.md

 results in the EXC_BAD_ACCESS crashes that we have been seeing in production

 3. Star Bluetooth printer with an active StarIoExtManager connection won't reconnect after calling disconnect()/connect()

+4. Star mPOP printer has no macAddress in PortInfo